 Are You Ready to Turn Your Passion For Technology Into a Career?

 Do you enjoy working with computers and are interested in obtaining the skills you'd need to break into the computer science industry?
 Would you like to follow a career path that has job security?
 If so, then perhaps you should consider enrolling in one of Hocking College’s Computer Science programs.

 In only four semesters, you can obtain either your Associate of Applied Science in Cybersecurity and Network Systems Technology, or your Associate of Applied Science in Website and Applications Development.
 No matter which program you choose, you'll be on your way to securing a position in a prosperous and profitable industry.

 What's the Industry Look Like For a Job in Computer Science?

 According to the Bureau of Labor Statistics, the following stats represent the median pay and number of job prospects anyone going into the computer science field can anticipate.
 These stats include:

-- Qualified cybersecurity & web developers are currently in high demand
+- Qualified cybersecurity and web developers are currently in high demand

 - Information security analysts currently make a median pay of $95,510

 - By 2026, there will be over 28,000 new information security analyst positions waiting to be filled

 - Web developers currently make a median pay of $67,990